Accidents & Injuries

 sure if the fat balding guy is the same guy you used to have lunch with?
 To

-confirm you have the right person, see if he lists any classmates that both of
+confirm you have the right person, see if he lists any classmates both of you

 Section or alumni association of your school’s Home Page may have the